josh-hensley/social-network-api-challenge/README.md

 ## <a name="Installation"></a>Installation

 This app requires [node.js](https://nodejs.org/en/download/prebuilt-installer).
 From the commandline,  run `npm i` from the root folder to install dependencies.
+Rename the .env.EXAMPLE to .env and replace MONGODB_URI with "your-MongDB-URI/social-network-db", for example: "mongodb://127.0.0.1:27017/social-network-db".

 ## <a name="Usage"></a>Usage